 What is a 501(c)3 charity?
 Being a 501(c)3 charity means the charity has been approved by the IRS as a tax-exempt nonprofit whose purpose is to benefit the general public through philanthropic goals that aim to improve the quality of life for the community and beyond.

 Are the not-for-profits that are awarded donations required to share how they use the funds?
-Yes, any not-for-profit that is awarded funds from 100+ Who Care About Clay is required to submit a budget report and description of how the funds were used to benefit the underserved in Clay County.
+Yes, any not-for-profit that is awarded funds from 100+ Who Care About Clay is required to submit a description of how the funds were used to benefit the underserved in Clay County.
+Recipients are also invited to the next quarter’s meeting to share with our members about how funds were used.

 How do I make the donation?
 We will collect donations one week prior to each meeting, the night of each meeting, and for one week after the meeting date.
 We will make arrangements with you to collect your donation if you cannot join us the night of the meeting or choose to join us via Zoom if we meet virtually.
 Donations may be made in cash, check made out to Impact Clay, or via PayPal.
 If you choose to use PayPal, your contribution will be in the amount of $103.00, as PayPal charges a usage fee and this ensures that nonprofits receive a full $100 donation.